wactbprot/R4CouchDB/README.md

        > gsub("\\r","\\\\r","\\\\r")
        [1] "\\\\r"
 ```
-I'm not happy with this but have no better solution for the moment.
+I'm not happy with this but I have no better solution for the moment.

 ### digits